Lokeshwaranramu/nettykafka/README.md

 # nettykafka

-Problem: To create a java netty server that accepts the jason object and saves it to kaska queue.
+Problem: To create a java netty server that accepts the json object and saves it to kaska queue.

 Procedure:
 	 I have installed the netty server in the debian development machine.
 The kafka is made to run using the tar files provided by apache.